r-Larch/multi-deploy/README.md

 Git access

 - Repos can be public (HTTPS or SSH) or private (SSH recommended).
 Setup generates an SSH key and preloads GitHub host key.
 Use HTTPS if you prefer for public repos.
+- If using SSH, ensure your shell has an active ssh-agent and your key is loaded:
+  - `eval "$(ssh-agent -s)"`
+  - `ssh-add /root/.ssh/id_ed25519`

 ## Compose and Traefik tips